Rotterdam University of Applied Sciences

 The Rotterdam University of Applied Sciences (abbreviated as: RUAS; Hogeschool Rotterdam) is a large vocational university located in Rotterdam, Netherlands.
 It was created in 1988 by a large-scale merger of 19 higher education schools followed by a merger with the Hogeschool voor Economische Studies.
 It teaches at ten campuses in Rotterdam and one in the nearby city of Dordrecht.
 Its current student body is around 39,000.

+Locations

+Rotterdam University of Applied Sciences is spread over several locations, namely: